ianwalter/dotgpg/README.md

 ## Update

-Copies the gpg configuration in your home directory back to the repo:
+Copies the GPG configuration in your home directory back to the repo:

 ```console
 ./update.sh